Cedric-F/Cedric-F.github.io/Memory-Game-v2/README.md

 # Gwent Memory Game

 This unofficial fan art is a tribute to the great [CD Projekt](https://www.playgwent.com/en/fan-content)'s «The Witcher»'s universe.
+It is NOT actually endorsed or promoted by CD Projectk.

 ## Getting Started